 You can also get information or help from:

-If you signed up to a Radio Rentals contract between January 1, 2012, and May 1, 2015, and struggled to make your payments, you may be eligible for a refund.
-The company recently admitted to breaching responsible lending laws and the corporate cop ASIC is taking action against them.
+If you signed up to a consumer leasing (rent to buy) contract with any of the above companies between January 1, 2012, and May 1, 2015, and struggled to make your payments, you may be eligible for a refund

-Radio Rentals should now contact you but you can contact them via their website.
+These companies should contact you direct about a refund but you can contact them via their website.

-Please note that you may be able to seek more compensation from Radio Rentals than what they offer.
-If you seek more compensation and are unhappy with the response from Radio Rentals, you can contact the Australian Financial Complaints Authority to make a complaint.
+Please note that you may be able to seek more compensation from these companies than what they offer.
+If you seek more compensation and are unhappy with the response you can contact the Australian Financial Complaints Authority to make a complaint.